Department of Linguistics & School of Languages, Cultures and Linguistics

 • bibliography

-Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the students and lead supervisors.
+Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the student and lead supervisor.

-The upgrade process from MPhil to PhD status is based upon an assessment of the core chapter and research proposal by the student’s research committee, and upon on a 20-30 minute oral presentation, followed by discussion.
-The oral presentation is given to Departmental staff, supervisory committee members and research students.
-This is followed by an interview of 10-15 minutes between the student and the committee.
-On successful completion of the upgrade process, students are formally upgraded to PhD and proceed to the second year.
+The upgrade process from MPhil to PhD status is based upon an assessment of the core chapter by the student’s research committee.
+Students will also normally give a 20 minute oral presentation followed by a discussion.
+The oral presentation is given to departmental staff and research students.
+On successful completion of the core chapter, students are formally upgraded to PhD and proceed to the second year.

-If the assessors consider there to be shortcomings in the core chapter or research proposal, students will be asked to revise it to their satisfaction before the upgrade to PhD status can be confirmed.
+If the assessors consider there to be shortcomings in the upgrade chapter, students will be asked to revise it before the upgrade to PhD status can be confirmed.
 Students are not normally permitted to proceed to the second year until the upgrade process has been completed.

 Year 2